shaftoe/terraform-aws-lambda-example/README.md

 # AWS Lambda function with Terraform

-Example code to showcase a (Go `1.1x`) AWS Lambda function deployed via Terraform
+Example of Terraform configuration that showcase a two-steps (Go `1.1x`) AWS Lambda function deployment

+## Why two steps

+The main reason is to avoid shipping the archive together with the configuration (that is, in Git).
+We only store the hash(es) of the last-built archive instead.

+Might be useful when Terraform configuration is shared by multiple users.

 ## Usage